-In the past few years, a difference between the measured and calculated values of muon (g-2) has been reported [103, 104, 105, 106].
-The most recent measurement from Fermilab [103] improves the precision of the experimental world average by a factor of two.
-Simultaneously, the SM calculation of this quantity is being revisited [107] due to improved inputs from QCD calculations on the lattice [108, 109] and from a new measurement of the $e^+e^- \to \pi^+\pi^-$ cross section near threshold [110].
+In the past few years, a difference between the measured and calculated values of muon (g-2) has been reported100-103.
+The most recent measurement from Fermilab100 improves the precision of the experimental world average by a factor of two.
+Simultaneously, the SM calculation of this quantity is being revisited104 owing to improved inputs from QCD calculations on the lattice^{105,106} and from a new measurement of the $e^+e^- \rightarrow \pi^+\pi^-$ cross section near threshold107.
 This information changes the hadronic vacuum polarization and the resulting update to α would bring the SM value of the muon (g-2) closer to the measured value.

-The effect of low-energy hadronic quantum fluctuations on α propagate to M_W and to the muon (g-2) in opposite directions [111].
-In other words, if the discrepancy between the measured and calculated values were to reduce for the muon (g-2) due to an adjustment of α , the discrepancy must increase for all M_W measurements, and vice versa.
+The effect of low-energy hadronic quantum fluctuations on α propagates to M_W and to the muon (g - 2) in opposite directions108.
+In other words, if the discrepancy between the measured and calculated values was to reduce for the muon (g - 2) owing to an adjustment of α , the discrepancy must increase for all M_W measurements and vice versa.
 There is no way to reconcile both discrepancies simultaneously by adjusting this hadronic quantum correction on α .

 The interesting conclusion is that the combination of these two measurements makes a striking case for new physics.
-Whether the new physics manifests in the muon's magnetic moment, or the W boson mass, or both, these two measurements are hinting at a future beyond the Higgs boson.
+Whether the new physics manifests in the magnetic moment of the muon, or the W boson mass, or both, these two measurements are hinting at a future beyond the Higgs boson.